Thanks to MusicOpen for providing public domain recordings of Beethoven.

 Opinions are not true or false, they’re either useful or not.
 Opinions cannot be proven from reality like facts, but they can be grounded in authority.

 For example, if Apple’s top designer, Jony I’ve, says this pen [click the pen.] is ugly I am going to give that opinion much more weight than if some random teenager says the same thing.
-Jony I’ve is a widely recognized authority on consumer product design.
+Jony I’ve is a widely-recognized authority on consumer product design.
 He can ground his opinion in data, principles, and market experience.
 That is, he can support his opinions with facts, so I grant him authority in the domain of consumer product design.
-On the other hand, his opinion about my skills as a coach don’t really interest me because he has no particular authority in that domain.
+On the other hand, his opinion about my skills as a coach doesn’t really interest me because he has no particular authority in that domain.

 Here’s the gist, the way to use this distinction.
 Facts tell you about the object.
-[Hold up pen.]
+[Hold up the pen.]
 With a little work, we can all have the same objective facts.
 Opinions tell you something about the person expressing that opinion.
 The more you know about the usefulness of a person’s opinions and their ability to ground them in facts, the better able you are to work with that person.

 The patient in my joke with the terminal diagnosis …didn’t want a second opinion.
 He wanted another doctor to check the facts.